A home office has always been a coveted space. With remote work on the rise, office space is a hot commodity sought by many potential home buyers.

 Another critical guideline for home staging is to create a neutral color scheme.

-When you show your home, you never know what types of people will be walking through to see it.
-The neutral color rule helps ensure that your room appeals to the broadest range of personality types possible.
+When you show your home, you never know who will be walking through to see it.
+The neutral color rule helps ensure your room appeals to the broadest possible range of personality types.
 It’s also easier for people to imagine their own décor in a neutral-colored room rather than one that’s boldly colored.
+If you’re unsure how far to take this, our guide to neutralization walks through the process room by room.

 To make the room cohesive, choose a neutral primary accent color.
 This color will determine the other colors you’ll use in the room.